Fourth Species Guidelines and Fifth Species

 As in Second Species, the half note on the first beat is defined as strong, and the second half note is weak.
 The rhythm of Fourth Species is note-against-note, offset or delayed by one beat.
-The weak beat in the counterpoint is always tied across the bar line and may become a Suspension when the other voice moves on the strong beat.
-If it is a consonance when the other voice moves, it is referred to as a Syncope rather than a suspension.
+The half note on the weak beat in the counterpoint is always tied across the bar line.
+It may become a Suspension when the Cantus Firmus moves to the first beat of the next measure.
+If it is a consonance when the CF moves, it is referred to as a Syncope rather than a suspension.
 Fux referred to tied notes as “Ligatures.”

 Fourth Species consists of counterpoint with Suspensions and Syncopations.
 A suspension is a note that is held across a strong beat, and when the other note in the counterpoint moves it becomes a dissonance.
 The suspension is prepared (preceded) by a tied common tone and resolves down stepwise to a consonance.
 The three notes in the counterpoint that create the suspension are the Preparation, the Suspension, and the Resolution (PSR).